Gables, New South Wales: Education

 Santa Sophia Catholic College's permanent campus in Gables began construction in June 2020 and opened for learning on 8 November 2021, ready for Term 1 2022.
 The school caters Kindergarten to Year 12 students.
 The school is located at 1 Lakefront Crescent, at the corner of Fontana Parade and Red Gables Road.

 Residential areas

 The Gables is a residential development within the suburb that is currently being developed by Stockland.
 It is the biggest master planned community in The Hills District and covers 330 ha.
 When The Gables was first planned in 2015, it was planned to comprise over 4,000 dwellings, a primary school, two sports fields, a 5.5 ha town centre and a 4 ha lake central to the development.

 Celestino was the original developer of The Gables until March 2020, when Celestino sold the remaining 293 ha of undeveloped land to Stockland for A$415 million.
 At the time of the sale, Celestino had already developed 994 dwellings.
 Stockland planned to continue developing 1,900 dwellings over the remaining life of the project.

 Transport

-The suburb is serviced by two bus services operated by Busways, and one service operated by Hillsbus:
+The suburb is serviced by two bus services operated by Busways, and one service operated by CDC NSW: